-3. Explain that you are visiting/calling on behalf of yourself/family/loved one who is affected by an eosinophilic disorder and urge their support of the Medical Nutrition Equity Act (H.R.
-2587 and S. 1194) and sign on as an original co-sponsor.
-Tell them that this legislation would provide public and private insurance coverage of medical foods that are prescribed to treat conditions such as eosinophilic gastrointestinal diseases (if you are a formula user and have a personal story to share that briefly explains why coverage is important to you, share it!).
+3. Explain that you are visiting/calling/writing on behalf of yourself/family/loved one who is affected by an eosinophilic disorder and urge their support of the Medical Nutrition Equity Act (H.R.
+2587 and S. 1194) and to sign on as an original co-sponsor.
+Tell them that this legislation would provide public and private insurance coverage of medical foods that are prescribed to treat conditions such as eosinophilic gastrointestinal diseases.
+If you are a formula user and have a personal story to share that briefly explains why coverage is important to you, share it!

 Talking points to share:

-- Eosinophilic gastrointestinal diseases (EGIDs) are chronic illnesses that can affect children and adults.
+● Eosinophilic gastrointestinal diseases (EGIDs) are chronic illnesses that can affect children and adults.

-Currently, there no FDA-approved therapy.
+● Currently, there is no FDA-approved therapy.
 Symptoms are often treated with steroids that prescribed off-label and dietary therapy, which involves removing trigger foods from the diet.
 In some cases, the diet becomes so restricted that special amino acid formula (a medical food) must be supplied for either partial or sole nutrition.

-- Twenty currently states have mandates for insurance coverage of medical foods.
+● Twenty currently states have mandates for insurance coverage of medical foods.